 c.
 Are there any transition clauses if you aren’t satisfied with the support service provided by the MSP?

 d.
 Does the contract have clauses that don’t allow you to back out of the relationship?

 You might consider striking the MSP from the list if you don’t get satisfactory answers to the above questions.

 It’s essential to get a 360-degree outlook of the MSP before signing the final contract.
 Conduct a thorough analysis of the security vendor to ensure that it provides world-class service.
 Otherwise, you may land in big trouble and may have to repent later.
-This article puts forward five essential questions that you must keep in mind before selecting a security vendor to keep your data safe.
+This article puts forward six essential questions that you must keep in mind before selecting a application security testing vendor to keep your data safe.